xaridar/VisualTransRot/README.md

 # Visual TransRot
 ![](images/vtr.png)

-Visual TransRot (VTR) is a Graphical User Interface (GUI) built for the visual configuration and use of [TransRot](https://github.com/steventopper/TransRot/tree/main).
+Visual TransRot (VTR) is a Graphical User Interface (GUI) built for the visual configuration and use of [TransRot](https://github.com/steventopper/TransRot/tree/main), an application package for Monte Carlo simulation.
 Visual TransRot is written in Java using the [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) GUI toolkit for interface development.
 It interfaces directly with a packaged version of TransRot, which is internally executed to allow for independently running TransRot calculation processes.